open/close all folders

 - Worf Had the Flu: The only reason he stops pummeling Pirates is due to swallowing something bad for him.

 Vicious (with one exception) creatures that go by the names of Axel, Umber/Colossus (Name varies with version), Foutch, and Grolem 13 (Rayman Revolution only).
 They guard the Sanctuaries of Water and Ice, Stone and Fire, Rock and Lava, and the Iron Mountains respectively.

-Only Sane Man: In Playstation version, Ly contacts the guardians in order to make them help Rayman to save the Glade, but Umber is the only one to respond favorably.
+- Only Sane Man: In the Playstation version, Ly contacts the guardians in order to make them help Rayman to save the Glade, but Umber is the only one to respond favorably.